Highland High School (Pocatello, Idaho): Cross-country

-Highland High School was awarded the 1984 National Cross Country Championship through the XC Legacy series published through Milesplit.us in an effort to begin filling in the national rankings from 1980–1988.
+Highland High School was awarded the 1984 National Cross Country Championship through the XC Legacy series published through Milesplit.us in an effort to begin filling in the national rankings from 1980 to 1988.
 This was the first national championship in cross country for coach Bob Conley, who also earned nine state championships in a 10-year stretch (1981–1990).
 On Bob Conley: "He stands at the top of the list, as the greatest cross country coach in Idaho prep history".
 Of the 1984 team: "Let it be known as well that the first national championship cross country program out of Idaho came from Pocatello."

 Marching band

 The school band was invited to Florida to play in the BCS Championship game halftime show in January 2009.
-In 2019, Highland's marching band show Shine won every competition it entered.
+In 2019, Highland's marching band show Order and Chaos won every competition it entered.

 Student activities

 Highland has over 40 student organizations.
 School-funded sports teams at Highland include: football, boys and girls soccer, boys and girls basketball, girls volleyball, wrestling, baseball, softball, golf, tennis, cross country, track, debate and the marching band.